n1k0/nicolas.perriault.net/pages/code/2013/why_javascript.md

 Also, a cool idea I heard would be to have a low-level compilation target platform in browsers in order to code your next website in other languages than Javascript but with great, native performance.
 Having a bit what the JVM is to Java and other languages running on it.
 That would be smart and definitely interesting.
 But one more time, it's not likely to happen soon.

 In the meanwhile, Javascript is the language of the Web, and Javascript engines are its running platform.
 There are better languages, there are worse.
+One thing is crystal clear: great, innovative stuff can be achieved with it.

 And as always, remember that: